Blade of Vengeance (Chinese TV series)

-Blade of Vengeance (白衣公卿 (bái yī gōng qīng)) is an upcoming historical Chinese television series adapted from the wuxia novel Jin Yi Xing by Fu Lan, starring Gong Jun and directed by Lin Shuijing and Li Cai.
+Blade of Vengeance (白衣公卿 (bái yī gōng qīng)) is an upcoming Chinese wuxia television series adapted from the wuxia novel Jin Yi Xing by Fu Lan that tells the inspirational story of a young man with extraordinary skills and lofty aspirations, from his studies to his eventual success.
+It stars Gong Jun and directed by Lin Shuijing and Li Cai.
 The booting ceremony was held on September 19, 2025.
+The series wrapped up filming on December 27, 2025.